FANNY VAN DER NEUT

 ‘She can sell everything!’

 Where were you before you joined Groupon?
 How did you get here?

-You probably have a life outside Groupon; what are you up to when you’re not at work?
+You probably have a life outside Groupon; what keeps you fulfilled outside of work?

 Tell us something that might surprise us about you.

 It may surprise a few people, but I am aware that my name has an awkward meaning in English and American.
 It is actually a southern French name.